SERP Features

 AI Overviews

 AI-generated summaries that appear at the top of the results page, synthesising information from multiple sources to answer a query directly.
-As of early 2026, AI Overviews appear on approximately 58% of all Google searches.
-They are most prevalent for informational and general knowledge queries; lower (15–20%) for YMYL topics like healthcare and finance.
+As of May 2026, AI Overviews reach 2.5 billion monthly users globally.2 They appear on a majority of Google searches and are most prevalent for informational and general knowledge queries; lower (15–20%) for YMYL topics like healthcare and finance.

 Pages cited inside AI Overviews don’t always receive clicks, but they do receive brand impressions.
-There is a strong correlation between pages that win featured snippets and pages that get cited in AI Overviews — the same content signals that trigger one tend to trigger the other.
+There is a strong correlation between pages that win featured snippets and pages that get cited in AI Overviews: the same content signals that trigger one tend to trigger the other.
+From May 2026, Google added inline links directly alongside cited bullet points and hover previews on desktop, making cited sources more visible within responses.3

 A single extracted answer shown above the organic results, drawn from one page.
 Snippet formats include paragraph (direct answers), list (steps or items), and table (comparisons and data).
 Featured snippets appeared on around 15% of queries at the start of 2025 and had fallen to roughly 5.5% by mid-2025, as AI Overviews absorbed many queries that previously triggered snippets.